 Diabetes Self-Management Education (DSME) programs are programs that assist the participant in achieving better blood glucose control by self-managing their diabetes through knowledge, skill, and their thinking regarding life choices.
 DSME is a crucial part of blood glucose control.
 Through DSME programs the participant will learn the knowledge and skills they need to keep their diabetes under control.

-These programs can go by many names.
-All consists of 7 self-management behaviors:
+These programs can go by many names and they consists of 7 self-management behaviors:

 - Healthy eating- Making healthy food choices and portion sizes.